London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 Before Making an Offer

 Financing.
 If you need a mortgage, a financing condition protects you.
-Some lenders have restrictions on certain buildings — older construction, high investor ratios, or known issues can affect what a lender will approve and on what terms.
+Some lenders have restrictions on certain buildings — older construction, high investor ratios, or known issues can affect what a lender will approve and the terms on which they will approve it.
 Know this before you're in love with a suite.

 Home inspection.
 In a newer building with a well-funded corporation, a suite-level inspection is sometimes less critical.
 In an older building, I want to know the condition of the electrical, plumbing, heating, and cooling systems serving the unit — because these costs become yours the moment you take possession.